endlesspint8/endlesspint8.github.io/testing/2019-05-17-sleep-no-more-caffeine.md

 “Sleep, pfff.
 I’ll catch up when I’m dead.”
 Many of us by not protecting our sleep are quickening the arrival of that permanent sleep and suffering more along the way than we have to.
 It has become increasingly clear that cutting back on sleep leads to a host of bad health outcomes, both short-term and later in life (all things your Grandma could’ve told you).
 On the flipside, the benefits of consistent good sleep habits are practically too good to be true and might be brushed aside as quackery if they were pushed on us in the form of a pill:

-_"makes you live longer, enhances your memory and makes you more creative, it makes you look more attractive, it keeps you slim and lowers food cravings, it protects you from cancer and dementia, it wards off colds and the flu, it lowers your risk of heart attack, stroke and diabetes, you’ll feel happier, less depressed, and less anxious… Are you interested?"
-[WWS] _
+_"makes you live longer, enhances your memory and makes you more creative, it makes you look more attractive, it keeps you slim and lowers food cravings, it protects you from cancer and dementia, it wards off colds and the flu, it lowers your risk of heart attack, stroke and diabetes, you’ll feel happier, less depressed, and less anxious... are you interested?"_ [WWS]

 As anyone with children will tell you sleep is essential to keeping your mind, mood, and marriage together.
 Unfortunately there are a ton of ways we go about ruining the amount and quality of our sleep.
 Common among these is caffeine intake.
-This most widely consumed psychoactive drug<sup id="a3">[3](#f3)</sup> is enjoyed the globe over, across generations in a variety of methods.
-My preferred vehicles are coffee and dark chocolate - I suppose you can imagine what my favorite beer styles are as a result.
-You know that wonderful mind altering chemical we have been experimenting with as a species for several hundred years now.
-Why we sleep: “the consumption of caffeine represents one of the longest and largest unsupervised drug studies ever conducted on the human race.
-Perhaps only rivaled by alcohol.“
+This most widely consumed psychoactive drug<sup id="a3">[3](#f3)</sup> is enjoyed the globe over, across generations in a variety of methods.<sup id="a4">[4](#f4)</sup> My preferred vehicles are coffee and dark chocolate - I suppose you can imagine what my favorite beer styles are as a result.

 > _O Coffee!
 Thou dost dispel all care, thou are the object of desire to the scholar.
 This is the beverage of the friends of God. —“ In Praise of Coffee,” Arabic poem (1511)_

-Over the past several months I had been sufficiently convinced of caffeine’s detrimental impact on sleep quality and it’s “staying around-ness” (5 to 7 hour half-life) to have already stopped drinking coffee after two in the afternoon, even moving that back to one on most days.
+Over the past several months I had been sufficiently convinced of caffeine’s detrimental impact on sleep quality and its “staying around-ness” (5 to 7 hour half-life) to have already stopped drinking coffee after two in the afternoon, even moving that back to one on most days.
 I found an afternoon postprandial espresso, latte, or plain coffee too irresistible to turn down completely.

 <img src="/gallery/2019/snm_caffeine/caff_comp.jpg" alt="caff_comp" align="middle" width="75%" /><br />